 Kyle Walker – Manchester City (2019)

-The England international’s first job was to keep out an Alejandro Gomez free-kick, and that’s exactly what he did, though it’s safe to say it was not the most convincing of saves.
+The England international’s first job was to keep out an Alejandro Gomez free-kick.
+And that’s exactly what he did, though it’s safe to say it was not the most convincing of saves.

 The Misses